Chemotherapy drugs kill or disable cancer cells. Chemotherapy is a treatment option for most types of breast cancer.

 Side effects are one reason people have trouble completing oral chemotherapy .
 Although most side effects go away shortly after chemotherapy ends, preventing or treating symptoms can help you complete your course of chemotherapy.

 You should never feel you have to endure side effects, such as nausea.
 Talk with your health care provider about any side effects you are having.
 He/she may be able to prescribe medications to treat your side effects or change your treatment plan to reduce them.

 Learn more about the side effects of chemotherapy.

-If you have trouble remembering to take oral chemotherapy or medications to treat side effects, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download a mobile app) may help .
+If you have trouble remembering to take oral chemotherapy or medications to treat side effects, a daily pillbox or setting an alarm on your watch or mobile device (you may be able to download an app) may help .